-The NHS signals an intention to invest in, and collaborate with, diverse providers and models to foster a sustainable community housing system.
+The National Housing Strategy signals an intention to invest in, and collaborate with, diverse providers and models to foster a sustainable community housing system.

 Housing programs should:

-- Align with other public investments in communities (e.g. public transport, education, healthcare), implement local solutions to housing challenges, and support Canada’s climate change and accessibility commitments.
+- Align with other public investments in communities (public transport, education, healthcare), implement local solutions to housing challenges, and support Canada’s climate change and accessibility commitments.

-- Centre on a “transparent and accountable partnership between [governments], the social and private sectors, and people with lived experience of housing need.”
+- Centre on partnerships between various levels of government, social and private housing sectors, and people with lived experience.

-- Partnerships with Indigenous housing providers “must be co-developed and founded in the values of self- determination, reconciliation, respect and cooperation.
+- Partnerships with Indigenous housing providers must be co-developed and founded on the values of self-determination, reconciliation, respect and cooperation.

-Cooperative and co-housing models are currently under-utilized in Canada, but have potential to improve affordability and empower residents through participatory decision-making, and may have particular value for Indigenous communities.
-Multi-sector partnerships between housing providers, social services, governments and financial institutions can address funding challenges, sector fragmentation and organizational inefficiencies.
-Potential benefits include greater inclusion of vulnerable groups, 83-84 and improved financial viability for more diverse housing options and improved financial viability for providers.
+Cooperative and co-housing models are currently under-utilized in Canada, but have the potential to improve affordability and empower residents through participatory decision-making, and may have particular value for Indigenous communities.
+Multi-sector partnerships between housing providers, social services, governments and financial institutions can address funding challenges, sector fragmentation, and organizational inefficiencies.
+Potential benefits include greater inclusion of vulnerable groups and improved financial viability for more diverse housing options and improved financial viability for providers.